Decomposition of Unitary Matrices for Finding Quantum Circuits: Application to Molecular Hamiltonians: Introduction

-Evolution of quantum circuits faces two major challenges: complex and huge search space and the high costs of simulating quantum circuits on classical computers.
-Previous works focused on specific test cases and small scale problems.
-In this paper, we use our recently developed group leaders optimization algorithm (GLOA)\cite{Daskin}-an evolutionary algorithm-to decompose the unitary matrices representing some quantum algorithms or the unitary propagator of a given many-body Hamiltonian.
-Using two construction methods to find the unitary matrix representation of control gates, we have been able to efficiently use various kinds of quantum gates in the optimization process without increasing the computation time.
-In addition to explaining the details of the approach, we show the result circuit designs for the operators of the Grover search algorithm; the sender part of the quantum teleportation; the Toffoli gate; and the quantum Fourier transform (while some of the results are new circuit designs, some of them are known circuit designs).
-For the simulation of the hydrogen Hamiltonian, we give two circuit designs which have much less cost than the circuit design found by mapping the Hamiltonian from fermionic operators to the Pauli operators \cite{Lanyon}.
+The evolution of quantum circuits faces two major challenges: complex and huge search space and the high costs of simulating quantum circuits on classical computers.
+In this paper, we use our recently developed group leaders optimization algorithm (GLOA)\cite{Daskin}-an evolutionary algorithm-to decompose the unitary matrices into a set of quantum gates.
+We show how our approach can be used to find the circuit representation of a quantum algorithm or the unitary propagator of a quantum system which is essential to perform the simulation.
+The approach was tested on the operators of the Grover search algorithm; the sender part of the quantum teleportation; the Toffoli gate; and the quantum Fourier transform.
+It was also used to find the circuit designs for the simulations of the hydrogen and the water molecules on quantum computers.

-This paper is organized as follows: after defining the objective function to be minimized, we describe the algorithm used in the optimization; sec.\ref{Details} are devoted the implementation details; and in Sec.\ref{results} the result circuit designs are presented and discussed.
+This paper is organized as follows: after giving the essentials of the objective function in the next section, we give the optimization results for quantum algorithms in Sec.\ref{Sec:Algorithms}.
+And in Sec.\ref{Sec:Hamiltonians} we explain how the method can be used to design circuits for the simulation of molecular Hamiltonians and present the circuit designs and their simulations within the phase estimation algorithm for the hydrogen and water molecules.